et0and/portfolio-redux/content/projects/te-wahi.md

 <br><br>

-The hub on Gitbook functioned well but had a few key issues.
-Namely, students who did not know what specific thing they were looking for but wished to make something via 3D printing, laser cutting or engraving did not have a clear starting point on the site.
-There was a list of tools but it isn't immediately clear which ones are relevant to what job or purpose.

-Another issue with using Gitbook was that, being a third-party service, we were subject to their terms and tracking cookies.
-A cookie consent banner would popup for new users, causing confusion with some students who would then try to Refuse Cookies and be redirected to an external Gitbook page.
-To protect the privacy of students and staff we decided that creating our own hub from scratch, one that we controlled without the dependency of a third-party, was the best way forward.
+While the Gitbook hub was functional, it had some key issues.
+It wasn't clear to students which tools were relevant for their projects, and a cookie consent banner caused confusion.
+To address these issues and improve privacy, we decided to create our own hub from scratch.

 <br><br>